allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 ---

 In a team that develops Allegro Recommendation Platform we weren’t happy with our integration tests.
 Long setup and assertions blocks resulted in low signal—to—noise ratio and poor readability.
-These test were also full of _ad hoc_ variables like `1`, `ABC`, `OK` or `NOK`, which caused that it was hard to find a connection between input and output data.
+These tests were also full of _ad hoc_ variables like `1`, `ABC`, `OK` or `NOK`, which caused that it was hard to find a connection between input and output data.
 Moreover, any change in an API caused changes in many tests.

 In this article we show how we managed to write very clean and easy to maintain integration tests.
-Inspired by [Domain—driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) ubiquitous language, we introduced common domain context not just to our business logic, but also to our test domain.
+Inspired by [Domain—driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) ubiquitous language, we introduced common domain context not just to our business logic, but also to our tests.

 We’re using [Scala](http://www.scala-lang.org/) language and [specs2](https://etorreborre.github.io/specs2/) testing framework in our team, so this article will contain few technical details specific to this toolset.
 However ideas